MicroEJ/docs/KernelDeveloperGuide/buildType.rst

 -  By using the ivy dependency ``runtimeapi`` module.

-.. _resident_application_input_ways:
+.. _system_application_input_ways:

-Resident Applications
+System Applications
 ---------------------

 A MicroEJ Sandboxed Application can be dynamically installed using `Kernel.install() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Kernel.html#install-java.io.InputStream->`_ or can be directly linked into the Firmware binary at built-time.
-In this case, it is called a Resident Application.
+In this case, it is called a System Application.

-The user can specify the Resident Applications in two different ways:
+The user can specify the System Applications in two different ways:

--  Set the property ``build-systemapps.dropins.dir`` to a folder with contains all the resident applications.
+-  Set the property ``build-systemapps.dropins.dir`` to a folder with contains all the System Applications.

--  Add ivy dependencyy on each resident application:
+-  Add ivy dependencyy on each System Application:

    .. code:: xml

       <dependency org="com.microej.app.wadapps" name="management"
       rev="[2.2.2-RC0,3.0.0-RC0[" conf="systemapp->application"/>

-All Resident Applications are also available for the Virtual Device, if a resident application should only be available for the Firmware, use an ivy dependency with the ivy configuration ``systemapp-fw`` instead of ``systemapp``, like:
+All System Applications are also available for the Virtual Device, if a System Application should only be available for the Firmware, use an ivy dependency with the ivy configuration ``systemapp-fw`` instead of ``systemapp``, like: